smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 ## TODO

 Toby made his first chair when he was twelve years old.
 It was made out of scraps he found behind the barn, some weathered 2x4s and the remnants of a card table.
 It was a boxy kind of thing, no armrests, and not a single curved surface anywhere on it.
 But the cuts were square, the pieces fit together good, and it felt like something that might last for a while.
-He never cared much about the finish, never sanded any of the surfaces, slathered it in Rust-Oleum Red and put it to work at the desk where he did his homework.
+He never cared much about the finish, never sanded any of the surfaces, slathered it in Rust-Oleum red and put it to work at the desk where he did his homework.

 He made another one a few weeks later, and gave that one to his granddad as a gift.
 Pretty much the same design, same color, although this one was a little taller to better suit his grandfather's height.
 Then he made another one for his friend to sit in when he came over to hang out.